miguelcfsilva11/Hawkins_Chess-AI/README.md

 Hawkins runs on both Unix and Windows terminals.
 In order to put the engine to test, you must either download the source code or install its package, which is available via [PyPI](https://pypi.org/project/hawkins/).

-To install it:
+To get the package:

 ```
   pip install hawkins
 ```

-After the installation process, run the following command to start playing:
+And finally, run the following command to start playing:

 ```
   python -m hawkins.chessboard